2013 Bio for Supervisor John Gioia (joy-a)

-John grew up in West Contra Costa and graduated from El Cerrito High School and the University of California, Berkeley with a B.A. with highest honors in Political Science.
-He also earned his law degree at U.C.
+John grew up in West Contra Costa County and graduated from El Cerrito High School and the University of California, Berkeley with a B.A. with highest honors in Political Science and also earned his law degree at U.C.
 Berkeley.
 He completed the Program for Senior Executives in State and Local Government at Harvard University’s Kennedy School of Government.
 John practiced law until his election to the Board of Supervisors.

-John’s public service was inspired by his father, who was a civics and history teacher for 20 years at Kennedy High School in Richmond.
-He has successfully built coalitions to address issues such as affordable housing, homelessness, violence prevention, environmental justice, access to public transportation and quality health care, air and water quality, San Francisco Bay restoration, and expanding afterschool and summer activities for youth.
+John’s public service was inspired by his father, who was a popular civics teacher for 20 years at Kennedy High School in Richmond.
+John has successfully built coalitions to address issues such as affordable housing, homelessness, violence prevention, environmental justice, access to public transportation and quality health care, air and water quality, San Francisco Bay restoration, and expanding afterschool and summer. activities for youth.
 John also helped found the RYSE Center, an innovative and popular youth center in Richmond which is grounded on principles of social justice and youth development.

-John lives in Richmond and is the proud parent of Christopher, a U.C Berkeley student, and Emilia, a 3rd grader in local public school.
-John's wife, Jennifer Peck, is the Executive Director of the Partnership for Children and Youth.
+John lives in Richmond and is the proud parent of Christopher, a student at U.C.
+Berkeley, and Emilia, a 4th grader in local public school.

 Copy of Supervisor Gioia's Bio